S Line (Utah Transit Authority): History

 The rail line right-of-way used for the first operational section (Phase 1) of the S Line was originally built in 1900 by the Denver and Rio Grande Western Railroad (D&RGW) as the Sugar House Branch.
 Southern Pacific purchased the D&RGW properties, which in turn folded into the Union Pacific Railroad (UP).
 UTA purchased the right-of-way and the rail line in 2002 and UP officially abandoned the rail line in 2005.

 Federal funding for the project was applied for in 2009.
 Of the estimated $55 million project cost, Salt Lake City provided $2.5 million in funding and applied for $35 million in federal Transportation Investment Generating Economic Recovery (TIGER) funding.
 The project was granted $26 million TIGER II funding on October 20, 2010.
 Construction began on May 9, 2012.

-In late August 2013, UTA announced that the streetcar would be called the S Line According to UTA, "The S Line was named in honor of the streetcar’s two founding cities, Salt Lake and South Salt Lake, as well as the Sugar House neighborhood it calls home."
+In late August 2013, UTA announced that the streetcar would be called the S Line According to UTA, "The S Line was named in honor of the streetcar's two founding cities, Salt Lake and South Salt Lake, as well as the Sugar House neighborhood it calls home."
 Salt Lake City Mayor Ralph Becker stated, "The name both unites the communities, but also the corridor."

 The line opened for regular service on December 8, 2013, but free rides were offered the day prior (with a food donation).

-Phase 1 of the S Line runs along the old D&RGW line (which lies between 2100 South and I-80) from the Central Pointe TRAX Station in South Salt Lake to the commercial district of the Sugar House neighborhood of Salt Lake City near Highland Drive (specifically the site of the old Granite Furniture Building or "Granite Block").
+Phase 1 of the S Line runs along the old D&RGW line (which lies between 2100 South and I-80) from the Central Pointe TRAX station in South Salt Lake to the commercial district of the Sugar House neighborhood of Salt Lake City near Highland Drive (specifically the site of the old Granite Furniture Building or "Granite Block").
 The streetcar plan was developed from an earlier proposal for a heritage trolley line which was begun in 2002.
 The original idea was reported in the Deseret News on May 16, 2003.
 However, at that time rail service was not projected to reach Sugar House before the year 2030.

 Since most of Phase 1 was built within the existing railway right-of-way, very minimal additional property acquisition was necessary.
-The integration of the S Line at Central Pointe Station required the addition of a second passenger platform (a side platform) to be built just southeast of the existing island platform for the TRAX lines.
-Transfer between the two modes of transportation only requires a very short walk between the two platforms, but the S Line platform is only accessible from the southern end of the TRAX platform.
+The integration of the S Line at Central Pointe station required the addition of a second passenger platform (a side platform) to be built just southeast of the existing island platform for the TRAX lines.
+Transfer between the two modes of transportation only requires a short walk between the two platforms, but the S Line platform is only accessible from the southern end of the TRAX platform.

 Although years in development, the S Line is the first streetcar line to operate in the state of Utah in over 50 years.
 The initial length of the S Line (Phase 1) was about 2 miles.
 A two-block section of the S Line, between 300 and 500 East, was double-tracked in early 2019 at a cost of $5.9 million to address frequency needs spurred by growing ridership.